Leonard Bernstein Fellowship

-The Leonard Bernstein Fellowship (LBF), named for a founding member of the Brandeis University arts community, is a distinctive and highly selective instrumental chamber music program.
+The Leonard Bernstein Fellowship (LBF), named for a founding member of the Brandeis University arts community, is a distinctive and highly selective chamber music program.
 The fellowship provides a small number of accomplished vocalists and instrumentalists the benefits of private lessons, additional performance opportunities, and a $20,500 renewable scholarship.

 If you would like us to consider your musical accomplishments and skill as a component of your application, please submit a portfolio through SlideRoom via the Common Application.
 For submissions independent of the Common App, please create an account and begin your portfolio submission.

 Only a very small number of accomplished vocalists and instrumentalists are selected to take part in this highly competitive program.
 Leonard Bernstein Fellows receive the following benefits:

 - A scholarship in the amount of $20,500 per year, renewable for up to a maximum of eight semesters.

 - Private lessons and elite ensembles.
 Fellows will receive free private lessons and professional chamber coaching from members of the Lydian String Quartet and other Music Department faculty.
 Leonard Bernstein Fellows will be placed together in chamber ensembles, working intensively toward a culminating performance at the end of each semester.